audio-pattern-ranger/apr/docs/intro/usage.rst

 How to Use APR
 ==============

-APR is essentially broken into four phases:
+APR is essentially broken into ...

 1. :ref:`Data Collection <collect>` (monitor without model)